-We will always be grateful to the wonderful NHS staff and the blood donors.
+We will always be grateful to the wonderful nurses and other NHS staff and the blood donors.

 These wonderful people saved my life when I had acute pre-eclampsia and HELLP syndrome at 37+1 weeks at the end of my complicated pregnancy.
 One day over being classed as a preemie.

 I’ll always be grateful that we stayed in hospital for longer than most new mums on the ward and got almost one-on-one care.
 And I’ll always be grateful that we stayed on the ward and not in the special care unit because our daughter wasn’t classed as premature.
 We were on the ward due to my high blood pressure and recovery from an emergency section.

 I’ll always be grateful that it was me who had to be monitored round the clock because I was the one who was so poorly, and that, aside from mild jaundice, our beautiful daughter was perfectly healthy.